This post was originally published November 2015, updated May 2020.

 The purpose of this email is to inform and solicit donations.
 Remember, you need to send a diverse variety of emails (even during the holiday season).
 If you send too many “please donate” emails, you may burn out some donors.
 Remember, they may be, and probably are, getting many requests for donations this time of year.

 A refresher email is the type of email that builds trusts between you and your donors while offering a crash course in why your organization is worth donating to.

-Here are a few tips to create a refresher email:
+Tips to create a refresher email:

-- Consider creating a video – Emails with video have a 53% higher click to open rate than those without.
+- Consider creating a video.
+Emails with video have a 53% higher click to open rate than those without.
 It’s worth taking a little time to create a short (1-2 minute) video this season.

-- Help donors learn more – Provide links to your website and social channels in the email to help donors continue their learning process.
+- Help donors learn more.
+Provide links to your website and social channels in the email to help donors continue their learning process.

-4. The event email
+4. Event email

 A lot of nonprofits host holiday events.
-Whether you’re hosting your annual gala, coat drive, food collection or charity auction, use email to invite guests.
+Whether you’re hosting your annual gala, coat drive, food collection, or charity auction, use email to invite guests.

 Be sure to explain what the event is and tell donors what to expect.
 Encourage guests to come by explaining what’s in it for them.

 Once you send out your initial email, you can use marketing automation to send reminder emails as the event gets closer.